Testing cosmetics on animals: Definition

-Animals are subjected to poisons being shoved up their noses, forced down their throats, injected into their bodies, and drip-fed into their eyeballs.
-They suffer from drug addiction, forced exposure to harmful substances, maternal deprivation, deafness, blindness, burning, staple wounds, and virus infections.
-Chemicals are applied to the shaved skin of confined rabbits to perform skin and ocular irritation tests without any pain treatment. tests in which mice are repeatedly force-fed chemicals to administer to them.

 The United States Food and Drug Administration (FDA) continues to endorse animal testing methods.

 Re-using existing test data obtained from previous animal testing is generally not considered to be cosmetic testing on animals; however, the acceptability of this to opponents of testing is inversely proportional to how recent the data is.

 Methods

 Methods of testing cosmetics on animals include various tests that are categorized differently based on which areas the cosmetics will be used for.
 One new ingredient in any cosmetic product used in these tests could lead to the deaths of at least 1,400 animals.

 Dermal penetration: Rats are mostly used in this method that analyzes chemical movement, through the penetration of the chemical into the bloodstream.
 Dermal penetration is a method that creates a better understanding of skin absorption.

-Skin sensitization: This is a method that tests for allergic reactions for different chemicals.
+Skin sensitization: This is a method that tests for allergic reactions to different chemicals.
 In some tests, a chemical adjuvant is injected to boost the immune system, which was typically performed on guinea pigs.
-In some tests no chemical adjuvant is injected with the test chemical, or the chemical is applied on a shaved patch of skin.
-The reaction is then recorded by the appearance of the skin afterwards.
+In some tests, no chemical adjuvant is injected with the test chemical, or the chemical is applied on a shaved patch of skin.
+The reaction is then recorded by the appearance of the skin afterward.

-Acute toxicity: This test is used to determine danger of exposure to a chemical by mouth, skin, or inhalation.
+Acute toxicity: This test is used to determine the danger of exposure to a chemical by mouth, skin, or inhalation.
 It shows the various dangerous effects of a substance that result from a short period of exposure.
-Large amounts of rats and mice are injected in these Lethal Dose 50 (LD50) tests that continue until half of the test subjects die.
-Other tests can use a smaller amount of animals, but can cause convulsions, loss of motor function, and seizures.
-The animals are often then all killed afterwards to gather information about the internal effects of the chemicals.
+Large amounts of rats and mice are injected in Lethal Dose 50 (LD50) tests that continue until half of the test subjects die.
+Other tests can use a smaller number of animals but can cause convulsions, loss of motor function, and seizures.
+The animals are often then killed afterward to gather information about the internal effects of the chemicals.